benizar/benizar.github.io/_posts/2020-05-08-using-obs-studio-with-v4l2-for-making-my-videoconferences-more-appealing.md

 sudo make install
 ```

 I'm not sure if we still need the sources for `libobs` after installing the repository from APT.
 Another problem is that the plugins are not installed in the correct directory.
-Probably, we could provide a parameter to the make install command but I ended up doing as the rest of the people:
+Probably, we could provide a parameter to the make install command but I ended up doing as most of people do things:

 ```bash
 cp /usr/lib/obs-plugins/v4l2sink.so /usr/lib/x86_64-linux-gnu/obs-plugins/